MicrosoftDocs/powerquery-docs/powerquery-docs/query-folding-basics.md

 This often provides a much faster query execution than extracting all the required data from your data source and running all transforms required in the Power Query engine.

 When you use the [Get Data experience](get-data-experience.md), Power Query guides you through the process that ultimately lets you connect to your data source.
-When doing so, Power Query leverages a series of functions in the M language categorized as [accessing data functions](https://docs.microsoft.com/powerquery-m/accessing-data-functions) which is the function that you commonly see in the first step of your query commonly with the name *Source*.
+When doing so, Power Query leverages a series of functions in the M language categorized as [accessing data functions](https://docs.microsoft.com/powerquery-m/accessing-data-functions).
+The function that you commonly see in the first step of your query commonly with the name *Source*.
 These specific functions use mechanisms and protocols in order to connect to your data source using a language that your data source can understand.

 However, the steps that follow in your query are the steps or transforms that the query folding mechanism will attempt to optimize and check if they can be offloaded to your data source instead of them being processed using the Power Query engine.